kaipai-ren/DeePEST-OS/README.md

 - **Installation option 2**

-  Rebuild the environment by downloading the [virtual environment compressed package](https://zenodo.org/records/17141212).
+  Rebuild the conda environment by downloading the [virtual environment compressed package](https://zenodo.org/records/17141212).

   After successfully downloading the `deepest_os.tar.gz` file, you can install the environment using the following commands: